 What you need to have to activate this feature is a Website, which is hosted on some live server, and a Facebook page.

-First step: Download and install module
+First step: Downloading and installing modules

 Facebook Instant Article module is currently available for Drupal versions 7 and 8.
 You can see it and download it from the official module page here.